codewars/docs/content/languages/c/authoring/index.md

 ### Redeclaration of user solution

 Solution function should be redeclared in the file with submission tests.
-Such redeclaration prevents a compilation warning about implicitly declared functions, and additionally stops users from from tampering with the prototype of the solution function, for example to remove constness of parameters, or change types of parameters, etc.
+Such redeclaration prevents a compilation warning about implicitly declared functions, and additionally stops users from tampering with the prototype of the solution function, for example, to remove constness of parameters, or change types of parameters, etc.

 ### Input mutation